CordetG/chomp/README.md

 Given a 4 x 5 input:

-Trying to create a display-board -- for the user to see a board -- was returning duplicates of 4.
+Trying to create a display-board -- for the user to see a board -- was returning 4 copies of each row.
 So, I printed the extracted rows and columns:

 ```sh